 Another factor that hugely influences insomnia in the elderly is a prescription medication.
-Majority of the elderly people take medicine when they cannot fall asleep; but in the long run, those pills make an impact on older individuals’ bodies and interfere with their sleep.
+The majority of the elderly people take medicine when they cannot fall asleep; but in the long run, those pills make an impact on older individuals’ bodies and interfere with their sleep.

 Major Changes in Sleep Cycle

 As we age, crucial changes are happening in sleep architecture, so the sleep-wake cycle becomes disrupted.
-Therefore, you can no longer experience the same quality sleep as at a young age.
-Of course, since every person is different, the changes in their sleep differs too.
-Not every aging person experience insomnia, some of them go through excessive sleep in elderly.
+Therefore, you can no longer experience the same quality as sleep at a young age.
+Of course, since every person is different, the changes in their sleep differ too.
+Not every aging person experiences insomnia, some of them go through excessive sleep in elderly.

 Now let’s discuss the major changes that are related to aging and sleep.